 If you would like to view other Shelby County United Way organizations that need our help, please click here.

 POWER Annual Programs and Projects

-- E.M.POWER E.D. – Tutoring at Longfellow Kindergarten classes and Feed the Family Nights
+- E.M.POWER E.D. – Tutoring at Longfellow and Northwood Kindergarten classes and Feed the Family Nights

 - Shelby County Special Olympics – Helping athletes get to their event